govindgoel/ml/docs/data_preprocessing.md

 ## Output Format

 PyTorch Geometric (PyG) data batches are saved in the `result_path` as `.pt` tensor files.
-Each sample is a homogenous graph (representing a scenario as decribed above) with the following attributes per node (road segment):
+Each sample is a homogenous graph (representing a scenario as decribed above) with the following attributes per road segment:
-- `x`: Node features:
+- `x`: Node/Edge features (depending on `use_linegraph`) including:
     - Volume Base Case
     - Capacity Base Case
     - Capacity Reduction